Extension Master Gardener National Summary

 2020

 The 2020 Extension Master Gardener Volunteer Program (EMGV) estimated at least 84,700 EMG volunteers throughout the United States and Washington, D.C, contributed 3.1 million hours educating others, and helped people use gardening to grow food, improve their physical and mental health, and address environmental issues.
-Conservatively, these efforts are estimated to contribute 88 million dollars in value to the general public.
-Forty states participated in this report.
+Conservatively, these efforts are estimated to contribute 88 million

 Due to the COVID-19 pandemic state programs implemented reduced requirements and increased flexibility for volunteers.
 Most states suspended or reduced volunteer hour requirements, moved educational programming delivery through virtual platforms, and altered or suspended many volunteer projects.